Child Disability Payment decision making guide

 • up to 26 weeks where the absence was to obtain medical treatment

 A temporary absence is one which is expected to last for less than a year at the start.
 However, after 13 weeks the benefit will no longer be paid.
 Any additional periods of absence cannot be considered presence for past presence.
-See Temporary Absence below.
+See Temporary Absence.
 The same applies in cases where the absence is due to medical treatment, but the relevant period in these cases is 26 weeks.
 An absence of 13 weeks for any reason can be followed by 26 weeks for medical treatment.

 Sign up to our newsletter